mslinn/go-ethereum-walkthrough/Types/README.md

 [Remember](https://tour.golang.org/basics/3), publicly visible methods and properties in Go (those that are _exported_) are denoted by having names that start with a capital letter.
 Private scope is denoted by names starting with a lower-case letter.

 ## Incantation: Counting Types
-The following incantation reports the number of packages in the `go-ethereum` project:
+The following incantation reports the number of types in the `go-ethereum` project:

 ```bash
 grep -rIhw --include \*.go "^\s*Type\s*" | \